deity-io/falcon-platform-docs/docs/platform/integration/stripe.md

 - `FALCON_PAYMENTS_ENABLED`: [bool] - You need to use Falcon Payments to use our Stripe integration.
 - `PAYMENT_STRIPE_ENABLED`: [bool] - Enable Stripe
-- `PAYMENT_STRIPE_TITLE`: The title that appears above the payment method e.g. Credit Card
 - `PAYMENT_STRIPE_SECRET_KEY`: Your secret key
 - `PAYMENT_STRIPE_PUBLIC_KEY`: Your public key